-This adventure originally appeared in response to an informal adventure contest on the Journal of the Travellers' Aid Society (JTAS) at SJGames, http://jtas.sjgames.com, and is available at Freelance Traveller with the permission of SJGames and the author.
+This adventure originally appeared in response to an informal adventure contest on the Journal of the Travellers' Aid Society (JTAS) at SJGames, http://jtas.sjgames.com (now defunct), and was originally made available at Freelance Traveller in 2002 with the permission of SJGames and the author, and reprinted in the September/October 2019 issue of the downloadable magazine.
 It may not be distributed elsewhere without the express permission of SJGames and the author.

 Play starts on any backwater world that has little or no permanent Vargr population.
 There should be little traffic and no (or rare) regular passenger liners.